opnavlab/sonic/README.md

 unique workflows for a specific research or analysis problems.

-SONIC was created by the researchers and students of the [Space Exploration and Design Laboratory](https://seal.ae.gatech.edu/) at the Georgia Institute of Technology for academics, industry projects, or anyone curious to learn more about OPNAV.
+SONIC was created by the researchers and students of the [Space Exploration and Design Laboratory](https://seal.ae.gatech.edu/) at the Georgia Institute of Technology for student, academic researchers, space science professionals, or anyone curious to learn more about OPNAV.

 # Getting Started
 Minimal preparation is needed to begin using SONIC.
 Simply clone the repository locally,